 Eventually, the project had become too big for me.
 I couldn't keep up.
 I needed some help.

-We have an editorial calendar, regular writers, a support team… You got it: WPMarmite is a well-oiled machine.
+We have an editorial planning, regular writers, a support team… In short, we have a well-oiled machine.

-So well-oiled that I want to go even further, by translating all of our content for our English-speaking friends.
+So well-oiled that I want to go even further by translating everything for our English-speaking friends i.e. you!

 3 reasons for WPMarmite to go global